 If you are a graduate of one of our programs, please let us know what you are doing by emailing firstname.lastname@example.org.
 Here is just a sample of the recent accomplishments of some of our alumnae/alumni of the last ten years:

-Charity Chan, MFA '08 is pursuing a PhD at Princeton University.
-Next year she will be a Research Affiliate of the Princeton University Center for Arts and Cultural Policy Studies, housed in the Woodrow Wilson School of Public and International Affairs.
+Charity Chan, MFA '08, PhD Princeton University ’10 was a Research Affiliate of the Princeton University Center for Arts and Cultural Policy Studies, housed in the Woodrow Wilson School of Public and International Affairs, and is currently General Director and Artistic Director of Le Caribou Sonore in Montreal.

 Kiku Day, MFA '05 completed her PhD at the School of Oriental and African Studies (SOAS) and the Royal Academy of Music.
 She recently performed as shakuhachi soloist with the Odense Symphony Orchestra in Denmark in a rare performance of Takemitsu's November Steps.

-Noah Georgeson, MFA '03 is working as a guitarist, producer, and engineer, with Joanna Newsom, Devendra Banhart, and The Pleased among his clients.
+Noah Georgeson, MFA '03 is working as a guitarist, producer, and engineer, with Joanna Newsom, Devendra Banhart, and The Pleased among his many clients.
+In 2013 he won a Latin Grammy Award as a producer.

 Rasmus Jørgensen, MA '03 is a full-time performance artist currently based in Norway.
-He recently premiered "ME NO YOU," a solo in collaboration with director "a smith", and has been working with Teater Cinnober/Ning on a new music theater production.
+He recently premiered "ME NO YOU," a solo in collaboration with director "a smith," and worked with Teater Cinnober/Ning on a new music theater production.
+His play, Lille Scene, was presented in Oslo in 2012.

 Elizabeth Kohnke, ‘02 is the Experimental Media Arts Lab Manager in the Art and Art History Department at Stanford University.

-Kristin Miltner, MFA '02 is an award-winning sound designer and audio artist who, after 6 years as Audio Lead for Leapfrog Enterprises, is currently working for Sims Electronic Arts, and for numerous theater companies.
+Kristin Miltner, MFA '02 is an award-winning sound designer and audio artist who worked as Audio Lead for Leapfrog Enterprises, then Sims Electronic Arts, and is currently Audio Director At Super Saga Studios.
+She also works for numerous theater companies.
 She is a steering committee member and production manager for the San Francisco Electronic Music Festival.

 Greg Saunier, MA '00 is drummer, singer, and songwriter with the world famous rock band Deerhoof.

-Edward Schocker, MA '00 Founder of the Music For People & Thingamajigs Festival (now in its 12th year), Edward was a recipient of the National Endowment for the Arts Creative Artists Exchange Fellowship.
+Edward Schocker, MA '00 Executive Director and Founder of the Music For People & Thingamajigs Festival (begun in 1997), Edward was a recipient of the National Endowment for the Arts Creative Artists Exchange Fellowship.
 He divides his time between the Bay Area and Tokyo.

 Faculty and Staff